TUDelft-PRIME-Books/Linear-Algebra/Chapter1/Inner_Product.md

 %\todo{Exercise enlightening the connection $\norm{\vect{v}\pm\vect{w}}$ versus %perpendicularity}

 Using the dot product the concepts length and perpendicular easily carry over to any $\mathbb{R}^n$, $n \geq 4$.
-Let's do it one by one, starting by generalizing the dot product in the next subsection.
+Let's do it one by one, starting by generalising the dot product in the next subsection.

 (Subsec:Dot_product:InnerProduct_in_Rn)=